deis/workflow/src/installing-deis/installing-deis-workflow.md

-# Installing the Deis Platform
+# Installing Deis Workflow

-We will use the `helm` utility to provision the Deis platform to a kubernetes cluster.
+We will use the `helm` utility to install Deis Workflow onto a Kubernetes cluster.
 If you don't have `helm` installed, see [installing helm][helm] for more info.

 ## Check Your Setup